 ICT4Peace Foundation, Civil Society: As we reflect on the outcomes of WSIS and establish a vision beyond 2015, we should also find ways in which implementation of the WSIS Action Lines can be measured, in-spite existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN activities in support of development, security and human rights.

-in-spite existing budget concerns, alongside ways in which WSIS processes can be mainstreamed into broader UN developmental activities

-New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: However, major challenges still lay ahead for counteracting the wide disparities in development and enabling entire groups and countries to benefit from universal access to information and knowledge.
+New Para, Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: However, major challenges still lay ahead for counteracting the wide disparities in development and enabling all groups and countries to fully benefit from universal access to information and knowledge.

 The WSIS+10 Review aims at identifying the challenges and priorities for the post 2015 era in conjunction with the post Millennium Development Goals Agenda based on multi-stakeholder consultations when taking decisions on issues relating to the implementation of the eleven Action Lines and on the inclusive Information Society.

-Iran, Government: The WSIS+10 Review aims at identifying the challenges and priorities for the post 2015 era in conjunction with the post Millennium Development Goals Agenda based on multi-stakeholder consultations when taking decisions on issues relating to the implementation of the eleven Action Lines and on the inclusive Information Society.
+Iran, Government: The WSIS+10 Review aims at identifying the challenges and priorities for the post 2015 era in conjunction with the post Millennium Development Goals Agenda based on intergovernmental framework mechanism through which consolations with other stakeholders can take placewhen taking decisions on issues relating to the implementation of the eleven Action Lines and on the inclusive Information Society.

-Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The WSIS+10 Review aims at identifying the challenges and priorities for the post 2015 era in conjunction with the Post Millennium Development Goals Agenda based on multi-stakeholder consultations when taking decisions on issues relating to the implementation of the eleven Action Lines and on the inclusive Information Society.
+Internet Democracy Project, CDT, Global Partners Digital, International Federation of Library Associations, Access; Civil society: The WSIS+10 Review aims at identifying the challenges and priorities for the post 2015 era in conjunction with the Post 2015 Development Agenda, based on multi-stakeholder consultations when taking decisions on issues relating to the implementation of the eleven Action Lines and on the inclusive Information Society.

-Sweden, Government: DeletedThe WSIS+10 Review aims at identifying the challenges and priorities for the post 2015 era in conjunction with the post Millennium Development Goals Agenda based on multi-stakeholder consultations when taking decisions on issues relating to the implementation of the eleven Action Lines and on the inclusive Information Society.
+Sweden, Government: Deleted

 Internet Society, Civil Society: The WSIS+10 Review aims at identifying the challenges and priorities for the post 2015 era in conjunction with the post Millennium Development Goals Agenda based on multi-stakeholder consultations when taking decisions on issues relating to the implementation of the eleven Action Lines and on the inclusive Information Society.